Internal Funding Opportunities

 Center for Urban and Regional Affairs (CURA)

-- Programs for Faculty Initiated Projects: Support for faculty public policy research that involves interaction with community groups or government agencies in Minnesota.
+- Faculty Interactive Research Program: Support for faculty public policy research that involves interaction with community groups or government agencies in Minnesota.

 Center for Writing